 To my knowledge, the Head Barman was not a noted professional but, nightly, I found him to be highly attentive.
 The several evenings when I ended my day in the English Bar were lovely.
 Comfortably, I enjoyed a glass of wine or two, perused my Smartphone updates and/or wrote in my journal cataloguing my thoughts, personal observations and my days activities.
 No matter how long I stayed in the English Bar, the bartender made sure I was well taken care of.
 An excellent French wine and champagne list highlight the bar's libation menu.
 Small plates were also available if you want something to eat.
 Last, if you want to enjoy a cigarette or a cigar with your drink there is a beautiful, petite terrace directly next to the bar where you can smoke.

-I will end this rather lengthy blog post with a focus on the French philosophy, "joie de vivre" or the thought "life is made to be enjoyed."
+I will end this rather lengthy blog post with a focus on the French philosophy, joie de vivre or the thought life is made to be enjoyed.
 To live in and visit Paris is to enjoy each day.
-So when you treat yourself to a specialty cocktail, a glass of fine French wine or champagne in an elegant, luxury lounge, you experience what the French pride themselves in, "the Art of Living."
+So when you treat yourself to a specialty cocktail, a glass of fine French wine or champagne in an elegant, luxury lounge, you experience what the French pride themselves in, the Art of Living.

-Consequently, I encourage people who are traveling solo to Paris not to avoid patronizing a sophisticated bar but to pick a "great one" or stay in a fabulous hotel that has a wonderful one.
-Don't let your fear or "feeling alone" stop you if you want to go to a luxury lounge solo.
-The "stigma" is gone in Paris.
-Most everyone in these wonderful libation temples are there to "celebrate their day and to celebrate life."
-When in Paris treat yourself to a drink in one of these celebrated lounges.
+Consequently, I encourage people who are traveling solo to Paris not to avoid patronizing a sophisticated bar but to pick a great one or stay in a fabulous hotel that has a wonderful lounge.
+Don't let your fear or feeling alone stop you if you want to go to a luxury lounge solo.
+The solo stigma is gone in Paris.
+Most everyone in these wonderful libation temples are there to celebrate their day and to celebrate life.
+When in Paris solo treat yourself to a drink in one of these celebrated lounges!